Properties of an acid and a base

 The heat of neutralization reaction

 The neutralization reaction of all strong acids and bases used to the formation of 1-mole water from H+ ion and OH– ion.
-Thus the enthalpy change (ΔH) will also be the same for the reaction between strong acids and bases.
+Thus the thermodynamics enthalpy change (ΔH) will also be the same for all the reactions between strong acids and bases.

 H+ + OH– ⇆ H2O + 13.6 kcal

 So heat release during neutralization HCl, HClO4, HNO3, HBr, HI, and H2SO4 and strong base NaOH, KOH, RbOH, and Ca(OH)2) is the same, namely 13.4 kcal/mole or 56 KJ/mole.